 Overall value therefore depends on averaging out several value-related factors.
 Depending on circumstances, exactly the same mousetrap could easily have anything from a very high to a very low value for royalty purposes.
 For example:

 If you want to combine your reality check, gross profit per unit and market size values it might help to draw up a scale from 1 (very low value) to 10 (very high value).
-Give your product a score out of 10 for each factor:
+Give your product a score out of 10 for each factor -

 We hope you’ve understood everything so far, because here’s where we have to make a switch from gross profit to net sales price.